 Householders be wary: a reminder from the Office of Fair Trading

-The Chairman of Isle of Man Office of Fair Trading, Bill Henderson, MHK, has issued a stern and timely reminder to householders to be wary of using builders who call at their homes without an appointment offering to do work.
-The OFT is aware of increasing numbers of builders currently in the Island who operate on this basis.
+The Isle of Man Office of Fair Trading has issued a timely reminder to householders to be wary of using builders who call at their homes without an appointment offering to do work.
+The OFT is aware of builders who are currently operating on this basis in the Island.
 Past experience of such builders indicates that the quality of their work is of a poor standard.
 Despite numerous warnings issued by the OFT consumers are still falling victim.

-Those builders who are of concern to the OFT are usually newly arrived on the island and often, but not always drive UK or Irish registered vehicles.
 Consumers approached by these builders are often persuaded to accept their offer because they are cheaper than local builders and they can begin straightaway.
-Good local building firms are very busy and may not be able to start straightaway but waiting for them is a much better option.
+Good local building firms may be very busy and not be able to start straightaway but waiting for them is a much better option.
 Even if problems do occur with their work the firms are still here to sort things out.

 If a householder is concerned that they may have fallen foul of these problem builders they should contact the Office’s Trading Standards staff on 686520.

 In addition to the problems caused to consumers “cowboy builders” also cost the Island’s economy by:-